Threshold cryptosystem: History

 However, in October 2012, after a number of large public website password ciphertext compromises, RSA Security announced that it would release software to make the technology available to the general public.

 In March 2019, the National Institute of Standards and Technology (NIST) conducted a workshop on threshold cryptography to establish consensus on applications, and define specifications.
-In July 2020, NIST published "Roadmap Toward Criteria for Threshold Schemes for Cryptographic Primitives" as NISTIR 8214A.
+In July 2020, NIST published "Roadmap Toward Criteria for Threshold Schemes for Cryptographic Primitives" as NIST IR 8214A.
+In August 2022, NIST published an initial public draft for "Notes on Threshold EdDSA/Schnorr Signatures" as NIST IR 8214B.
+In January 2023, NIST published an initial public draft for the "NIST First Call for Multi-Party Threshold Schemes" as NIST IR 8214C, followed by a second public draft in March 2025.

 Methodology

 Let $n$ be the number of parties.
 Such a system is called (t,n)-threshold, if at least t of these parties can efficiently decrypt the ciphertext, while fewer than t have no useful information.
 Similarly it is possible to define a (t,n)-threshold signature scheme, where at least t parties are required for creating a signature.

 Application

 The most common application is in the storage of secrets in multiple locations to prevent the capture of the secret and the subsequent cryptanalysis of that system.
 Most often the secrets that are "split" are the secret key material of a public key cryptography or of a Digital signature scheme.
 The method primarily enforces the decryption or the signing operation to take place only if a threshold of the secret sharer operates (otherwise the operation is not made).
 This makes the method a primary trust sharing mechanism, besides its safety of storage aspects.